May 28, 2021

 Here’s a more detailed look at how a powerful LMS tool can assist you in identifying your employees’ strengths:

-Whether you want to run a SWOT analysis or a peer review, or even conduct a self-assessment to confirm the current skills and knowledge of your team, an LMS can lend a helping hand.
+Whether people from the human resource management or organizational professional-development team want to run a SWOT analysis, employee engagement assessment, annual performance review, or a peer employee review, or even conduct a self-assessment to confirm the current skills and knowledge of your team, an LMS can lend a helping hand.
 Some tools are equipped with built-in authoring features that you can use to create, design, and format assessments and evaluations based on your style or brand preferences.
 Don’t worry, most of them also have pre-made templates, so this process will just take minutes, not days or weeks.

 Traditionally, employers confront their team with a set of predetermined questions, which can get plain boring.
 To get around this problem, why not incorporate some elements of gaming to make the assessment more fun and engaging for your employees?
 There’s no need to have any technical expertise or coding skills – an LMS has got you covered!
 Some platforms already have existing gamified templates, so all you need is to add your content, questions, and answers.